openssl/tools/HOWTO-make-a-release.md

     scp secadv_FILENAME.txt.asc dev.openssl.org:/tmp

-To finish, log in on dev.openssl.org and send the signed Security Advisory by email as the openssl user, and the remove it:
+To finish, log in on dev.openssl.org and send the signed Security Advisory by email as the user that signed the advisory, and then remove it:

-    sudo -u openssl mutt -s "OpenSSL Security Advisory" \
+    REPLYTO="openssl@openssl.org" mutt -s "OpenSSL Security Advisory" \
             openssl-project openssl-users openssl-announce \
             </tmp/secadv_FILENAME.txt.asc
     rm /tmp/secadv_FILENAME.txt.asc